wetoolaguer/portal-client/README.md

  query string.
 + callback: The callback function to be executed when the request receives a response.

 #### Generated Post Methods
 #####  functionName ( formObj, reqObj, callback )
++ formObj (required): An object of which key-value pairs represent form data.
++ reqObj (optional): The requestObject of which key-value pairs replace the corresponding parameters in the declared routes.
++ callback: The callback function to be executed when the request receives a response.

 #### Generated Put Methods
 ##### functionName ( formObj, reqObj, callback )
++ formObj (required): An object of which key-value pairs represent form data.
++ reqObj (optional): The requestObject of which key-value pairs replace the corresponding parameters in the declared routes.
++ callback: The callback function to be executed when the request receives a response.

 #### Generated Del Methods
 ##### functionName ( reqObj, callback )
++ reqObj (optional): The requestObject of which key-value pairs replace the corresponding parameters in the declared routes.
++ callback: The callback function to be executed when the request receives a response.